burrrata/research/README.md

 TODO
-To really roll these out, we need to model both honest and malicious populations to determine up to whaitert threshold attacks will fail or become profitable.
+To really roll these out, we need to model both honest and malicious populations to determine up to what threshold attacks will fail or become profitable.
 This requires:
 - functions that can generate arbitrary populations with various metrics/parameters
 - functions that can iterate over those populations and test for thresholds of success/failure
 - functions that can iterate over populations over the course of repeat interactions over time and test for thresholds of success/failure